SukkoPera/NessieSoup/README.md

 Some example code for controller detection and polling is provided on the [Wiki](https://github.com/SukkoPera/NessieSoup/wiki).

-Code for reading the SNES MultiTap and the Super Scope has not been developed yet, feel free to contribute ;).
+Code for reading the SNES MultiTap and the Super Scope has not been developed yet.
+The *D1* and *PP* signals are only needed for these purposes and the way they are connected might only work on the +4.
+More work is needed in this regard, feel free to contribute ;).

 ## Releases
 If you want to get this board produced, you are recommended to get [the latest release](https://github.com/SukkoPera/NessieSoup/releases) rather than the current git version, as the latter might be under development and is not guaranteed to be working.